KieronQuinn/SIMNumberSetter/README.md

 app.

 SIM Number Setter does NOT:
 - Change your actual phone number, no matter what you enter.
+You must contact your carrier if you wish to port your number or switch network.
 - Unblock a network blocked SIM.
 - Give you free data or calls.
 - Change your IMEI.